 The month of April in Agassiz is more likely than not fully within the growing season, with the chance that a given day is in the growing season rapidly increasing from 79% to 100% over the course of the month.

 Time Spent in Various Temperature Bands and the Growing Season in April

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 Growing degree days are a measure of yearly heat accumulation used to predict plant and animal development, and defined as the integral of warmth above a base temperature, discarding any excess above a maximum temperature.
 In this report, we use a base of 50°F and a cap of 86°F.

-The average accumulated growing degree days in Agassiz is gradually increasing during April, increasing by 86°F, from 37°F to 123°F, over the course of the month.
+The average accumulated growing degree days in Agassiz are gradually increasing during April, increasing by 86°F, from 37°F to 123°F, over the course of the month.

 Growing Degree Days in April

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.